Orthodox Jewish Cultural Tour

 At the scheduled time, we'll begin this tour of Orthodox Jewish culture around Jerusalem in Davidka Square, at the bus stop just in front of the Abraham Jerusalem Hostel.

-To begin, we'll make our way towards the Mahane Yehuda Market to learn about the foods commonly consumed by Orthodox Jews.
-This community also frequents establishments and shops that specialize in their needs, which we will discover in the Zichron Moshe neighbourhood.
+To begin, we'll make our way towards the Mahane Yehuda Market to learn about which foods are most eaten by Orthodox Jews.
+This community also frequents various establishments and shops that specialise in their beliefs.
+We'll discover such shops as we visit the Zichron Moshe neighbourhood.

-We will visit the district of Mea She'arim, a neighbourhood in north Jerusalem where Ultraorthodox Jews live.
-After uncovering their main social and religious customs, beliefs and rites, we'll head to the Ge'ula neighbourhood to further understand the way of life of this community.
+Continuing on our tour, we'll visit the district of Mea She'arim, a neighbourhood in north Jerusalem where the Ultraorthodox Jews live.
+After uncovering their main social and religious cultural customs, beliefs and rites, we'll head to the Ge'ula neighbourhood to further understand the way of life of this religious community.

-Finally, after a 2.5-hour tour, the activity will conclude in the vicinity of our starting point.
+Finally, after a 2.5-hour tour, the activity will conclude in the vicinity of where we started.

 Prices